Delta SkyMiles® Gold American Express Card review: A golden first Delta card

 - Shopping protections, including extended warranty coverage and purchase protection

 These features can justify the Delta Skymiles Gold card’s annual fee and will certainly come in handy, but a few competing cards do offer a bit more in the way of travel insurance and credits.
-For example, the Chase Sapphire Preferred offers trip cancellation and interruption insurance, one of the most coveted travel protections, plus anniversary bonus points and other annual credits.
+For example, the Chase Sapphire Preferred® Card offers trip cancellation and interruption insurance, one of the most coveted travel protections, plus bonus points on your account’s anniversary and other annual credits.
 Its anniversary bonus bestows 10 percent points on your total spending for the previous year, which can really add up.

 Complimentary ShopRunner membership

 All U.S. consumer American Express cards are eligible to receive a complimentary ShopRunner membership.
 ShopRunner provides free two-day shipping on online purchases from over 100 participating retailers, which can be useful when buying travel accessories and gifts.

 As an Amex card, the Delta Gold also has access to the Pay It Plan It purchase management program.
 Pay It lets you immediately take care of small purchases under $100 with the American Express app.
 This makes it less of a hassle to earn rewards with your credit card, since you can treat it almost like you would a debit card.

 The Plan It feature is a bit more helpful if you’re in a pinch.
 If you’re trying to whittle down interest payments, you can move a qualifying larger purchase over $100 into a payment plan within your credit card instead of adding it directly to your balance.
 Remember to use Amex’s pre-purchase calculator to make sure your plan fees won’t exceed what the initial interest would have cost.